nqpz/futswirl/README.md

   - `0`: Toggle auto mode.
 When enabled, futswirl will automatically generate new random fractals (when the default `random` is picked) once in a while.
-  - `Ctrl`: Toggle between 2D fractals and 3D fractals.
+  - Enter: Toggle between 2D fractals and 3D fractals.
   - Down/up: Adjust the number of iterations for the current kind of fractal.
   - Left/right: Change which fractal to show.